Evaluations

 Evaluator Types#

 An evaluator is a reusable template that defines how to analyze a session.
-There are two types:
+There are three types:

 Judge Evaluators#